Aurora App Comparison: AuroraMe vs Competitors

 AuroraMe at a Glance

-5-factor predictions (Kp + clouds + moon + darkness + magnetic latitude) across any GPS coordinate on Earth, with 14 notification types, 7 interactive map layers, 37 languages, and 11 years of historical data for trip planning.
+5-factor predictions (Kp + clouds + moon + darkness + magnetic latitude) for any selected point on Earth, with weather from a privacy-preserving 0.25° local grid, 14 notification types, 6 interactive map overlays, 37 languages, and 11 years of historical data for trip planning.
 Free tier includes 1 location and basic alerts.

 Try AuroraMe Free

 Download AuroraMe and set up your first location in 30 seconds.
-Compare for yourself — the free tier gives you full access to 5-factor predictions, 7 map layers, and 6 notification types.
+Compare for yourself.
+The free tier gives you 5-factor predictions, 6 map overlays, and 6 notification types.